Twisted duality for embedded graphs: Medial graphs and the ribbon group action

-\begin{corollary} Let $G$ be an graph embedded in the plane, the torus or the real projective plane.
-Then the number of blossoms in $Orb_{\langle \delta\rangle}(G)$ is bounded above by the total number of spanning trees in $G$ and $G^*$. \end{corollary} \begin{proof} By Las Vergnas' Corollary~2.4 from \cite{Las78}, every duality state of $G_m$ that contains exactly one cycle corresponds to a spanning in $G$ or $G^*$.
+where $T(G;x,y)$ is the Tutte polynomial of $G$. \end{proposition} \begin{proof} By Las Vergnas' Corollary~2.4 from \cite{Las78}, every duality state of $G_m$ that contains exactly one cycle corresponds to a unique spanning tree in $G$ or $G^*$.
 (The plane case of this result is due to Kotzig \cite{Ko66}.)
-Every duality state gives rise to a (not necessarily distinct) cycle family graph in $\mathcal{C}_{\delta}(G_m)$.
-Thus
+Moreover, every duality state of $G_m$ that contains exactly one cycle gives rise to a (not necessarily distinct) cycle family graph in $\mathcal{C}_{\delta}(G_m)$ that has exactly one vertex.
+Therefore,